myroommates/roommateService/public/components/angular-dynamic-locale/README.md

 ### Changing the locale

-This module defines two services, these are `tmhDynamicLocale` and `tmhDynamicLocaleCache`.
+This module defines two be.flo.roommateService.services, these are `tmhDynamicLocale` and `tmhDynamicLocaleCache`.

 The service `tmhDynamicLocale` provides has one method `set(newLocale)` to